InVision Eye Care Logo

 2. History of previous styes or chalazia

-3. Skin conditions, such as rosacea or seborrhea
+3. Skin conditions such as rosacea or seborrhea

-• IPL (Intense Pulsed Light)
+IPL (Intense Pulsed Light)

-Traditional Treatment of Stye and Chalazion
+Traditional Treatment of Styes and Chalazia

 1. Warm compresses – Use a tall warm glass of water wrapped in a tissue, held on the eyelid for 10 minutes several times a day.
 This stays warm longer than a washcloth.